LeelaprasadPaila/hotel-booking-system/README.md

-# 🏨 Luxury Hotel Booking System
+# 🏨 Hotel Booking System

 A modern and responsive **Flask-based Hotel Booking System** that provides a complete hotel management experience.
 The application features an elegant luxury hotel landing page with room booking, restaurant ordering, payment processing, and booking records through a clean and user-friendly interface.